FESTIVAL DETAILS

 Open Invitation

-This festival is open to all high school, college, and adult treble-voiced singers.
-Younger experienced choral singers are welcomed on a case-by-case basis - contact Safonia below for more information.
+This festival is open to college, and adult treble-voiced singers.
 Under the direction and guidance of Christa Fredrickson, MM, participants will collaborate with Safonia and other talented local treble choirs in a full day of singing and collaborative concert.

 Workshop